After another whirlwind month of globetrotting that began last month in Costa Rica, I have finally reached the last stop on Round-the-World #4.

 When our pilot, Philip, hops in the plane just before take-off he greets me with a cheerful, “Hello, co-pilot!”
 I reply with, “I assume the #1 rule is don’t touch anything?”

 “Correct” he replied with a smile.
 No problem, Captain.

-It was another smooth flight and 15 minutes later I was in Belize City and waiting for my last flight home to Atlanta.
+It’s another smooth flight and 15 minutes later I’m on the ground in Belize City and waiting for my last flight home to Atlanta.

 Another wonderful trip has sadly come to an end.
 From Costa Rica and the Amalfi Coast to sunrise at Angkor Wat and Thailand to Tahiti, it’s been an absolutely incredible month.
 But I have to admit I’m ready to be home for a while after all.